A simple tool for table data obfuscation.

-It reads input table and produces output table, that retain some properties of input, but contains different data.
+It reads an input table and produces an output table, that retains some properties of input, but contains different data.

-It allows to publish almost real production data for usage in benchmarks.
+It allows publishing almost real production data for usage in benchmarks.

 It is designed to retain the following properties of data:

-- cardinalities of values (number of distinct values) for every column and for every tuple of columns;
+- cardinalities of values (number of distinct values) for every column and every tuple of columns;

-- conditional cardinalities: number of distinct values of one column under condition on value of another column;
+- conditional cardinalities: number of distinct values of one column under the condition on the value of another column;

-- probability distributions of absolute value of integers; sign of signed integers; exponent and sign for floats;
+- probability distributions of the absolute value of integers; the sign of signed integers; exponent and sign for floats;

 - data compression ratio when compressed with LZ77 and entropy family of codecs;

-- continuity (magnitude of difference) of time values across table; continuity of floating point values.
+- continuity (magnitude of difference) of time values across the table; continuity of floating-point values;

 Most of the properties above are viable for performance testing:

-reading data, filtering, aggregation and sorting will work at almost the same speed
+reading data, filtering, aggregatio, and sorting will work at almost the same speed

 as on original data due to saved cardinalities, magnitudes, compression ratios, etc.

-It works in deterministic fashion: you define a seed value and transform is totally determined by input data and by seed.
+It works in a deterministic fashion: you define a seed value and the transformation is determined by input data and by seed.

-Some transforms are one to one and could be reversed, so you need to have large enough seed and keep it in secret.
+Some transformations are one to one and could be reversed, so you need to have a large seed and keep it in secret.

-It always leave numbers 0, 1, -1 as is.
-Also it leaves dates, lengths of arrays and null flags exactly as in source data.
+It always leaves 0, 1, -1 numbers, dates, lengths of arrays, and null flags exactly as in source data.

-So, the user will be able to count exact ratio of mobile traffic.
+So, the user will be able to count the exact ratio of mobile traffic.

-This tool works fine only with reasonable amount of data (at least 1000s of rows).
+This tool works fine only with an average amount of data (at least 1000s of rows).